-IIASA’s strategic plan for 2011-2020, Research for a Changing World, responds to today’s increasingly globalized world that is characterized by fundamental shifts in economic and political power, growing global environmental problems, and potentially explosive social conflicts.
-Enhanced knowledge and understanding of these complex and interdependent problems are needed to help decision makers chart a successful course through them.
+IIASA has a long and successful history of developing systems-based, integrated solutions and policy advice for some of the world’s most pressing problems.
+The strategic plan for 2011-2020, Research for a Changing World, responds to an increasingly globalized world that is characterized by fundamental shifts in economic and political power, growing global environmental problems, and potentially explosive social conflicts.

 International Institute for Applied Systems Analysis (IIASA)